-First aid training including Best CPR training is a must do for each and every individual.
+First aid training including Best CPR training is a must-do for every individual.
 This training gains more importance for people who work around kids or elderly people.
 Many individuals do not take first aid training seriously however it forms an integral part of the education system.
-This is a training which can help you save a number of lives when needed.
-The first aid training we receive in schools forms the basis of the refresh courses or specialized trainings that we might undertake in future.
+This is training that can help you save several lives when needed.
+The first aid training we receive in schools forms the basis of the refresh courses or specialized training that we might undertake in the future.
 It might be at our workplace or as a specialized course from some institution imparting training in first aid and CPR.

-CPR – Cardiopulmonary resuscitation is a very basic training.
-CPR is the biggest life saver hence everyone needs to be trained in it.
-According to 2014 data almost 45 percent of out of hospital cardiac arrest victims survived, since they got CPR on time from a bystander.
+CPR – Cardiopulmonary resuscitation is very basic training.
+CPR is the biggest lifesaver hence everyone needs to be trained in it.
+According to 2014 data, almost 45 percent of out-of-hospital cardiac arrest victims survived, since they got CPR on time from a bystander.

 The importance of CPR training for Expecting Moms

 CPR needs to be administered within the first 1-2 minutes of the emergency.
+It’s also worth noting that traditional CPR involves both chest compressions and rescue breaths at a ratio of 30:2, but in some cases, there might be changes, such as if the patient is a child.
 Permanent brain damage occurs after 4 minutes without oxygen.
 Death might occur if there is no oxygen for 4-6 minutes.
 If a mother is trained in CPR she will lose no time in getting her kid back in case of an emergency.

 Kids might need CPR as they are vulnerable

-Do I need to undergo training I have done it in school
+Do I need to undergo training I have done in school?

 Many expecting women will be of the view that they already know CPR since they have undergone that training in the first aid class in school.
-However that was a long time ago.
-Apart from that the training you had done at that time was a general training which might be good in case an adult near you needs it.
-For kids there are a few special requirements that need to be kept in mind.
+However, that was a long time ago.
+Apart from that, the training you had done at that time was general training which might be good in case an adult near you needs it.
+For kids, there are a few special requirements that need to be kept in mind.
 You need to practice on dummies since you are getting trained to take care of your own child.

 Training is important to impart CPR